West Cornwall · TR20

 Why Goldsithney is its own job.

 Outside the Conservation Area but the village fringes border the AONB; Perranuthnoe parish policy applies.
 Infill and barn conversion proposals dominate the parish planning workload.
+That sets the scene before any design work begins.
 For loft conversion specifically, Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Goldsithney project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Goldsithney application gets approved at eight weeks or stalls in committee.
+The 1960s and 1970s bungalows that dominate Goldsithney (and continue out toward Perranuthnoe) set the tone for any loft conversion scheme here.

 Planning note